-Over 5 million passengers are expected to cruise the Baltic in 2018, following in the path of Viking explorers and Russian Tsars.
+Around 5 million passengers cruise the Baltic in every year, following in the path of Viking explorers and Russian Tsars.
 Often overlooked by its glitzy Mediterranean neighbour, this fascinating region is brimming with history and culture: from onion-domed churches to Cold War relics, medieval villages and modern Nordic cuisine.
 Highlights include Copenhagen, Stockholm, Helsinki, Tallinn, Gdansk, Berlin and St. Petersburg … all bathed in the long and lingering twilight of northern summers.

 Here are just a few reasons to book a Baltic cruise:

 St. Petersburg is the jewel in the region’s crown and the pinnacle of every Baltic cruise.
 Glittering palaces, eye-poppingly colourful churches and imperial monuments are all within reach, normally on planned excursions to comply with strict visitor visa rules, although independent travel is possible for those who are sufficiently organised and confident.

 The Hermitage State Museum houses one of the world’s greatest art collections, located in the beautiful Winter Palace on the banks of the Neva River.
 With most cruise itineraries spending at least one overnight in this fascinating city there is plenty time to enjoy an evening at the ballet, visit the cellar where Rasputin was poisoned at the Yusupov Palace and marvel at the fountains at Peterhof, Peter the Great's summer palace outside the city

 Copenhagen is the gateway to the Baltic and the birthplace of contemporary Nordic cuisine.
 Tivoli Gardens, the traditional amusement park famous for inspiring Walt Disney and Hans Christian Andersen, is within walking distance of the port and easily enjoyed as a day trip.